 - 13. Open the system's data\system.ucf file.
 Like the MHS file, it can be accessed from the System tab.
-Find the file ~pc/532/labs/User\Area/lab5/zbt.ucf.
+Find the file zbt.ucf in the zip file.
 Append the contents of this file to data\system.ucf.
 This file contains the pin mappings written in the Multimedia Board's user guide.
 (For future reference, the User guide contains an error at Memory\Bank3\Addr4 assigning it to AF4 rather than AF3.
 The file zbt.ucf contains this correction.) - 14.
 Save the file, build and download the system to the FPGA. - 15.
 Do a quick sanity check with XMD to ensure that the ZBT are being accessed.
 This can be done with memory write and memory read commands on an address allocated for a ZBT. - 16.
 Write a simple program to test writing and reading to the ZBTs.
 Below is an example program.
-It write each word's (MicroBlaze) address to the ZBT and reads it back.
+It writes each word's (MicroBlaze) address to the ZBT and reads it back.
 Check xparameters.h for the definitions suitable for your system.

 '''

 #include <stdio.h>

 #include "xparameters.h"

 #define UINT unsigned int

 int main()

 UINT mem = (UINT)XPAR_OPB_EMC_O_MEMO_BASEADDR;

 xil_printf("Writing to Mem\n\r");

 while(mem <= (UINT)XPAR_OPB_EMC_O_MEM4_HIGHADDR)

-{

 mem = ((UINT) mem );

 mem++;

 }

 xil_printf("Reading from mem\n\r");

 mem = (UINT)XPAR_OPB_EMC_O_MEMO_BASEADDR;

-while(mem <= (UINT)XPAR_OPB_EMC_O_MEM4_HIGHADDR)
+while (mem <= (UINT)XPAR_OPB_EMC_O_MEM4_HIGHADDR)

 {

 if(mem != ((UINT) mem))

+xil_printf("Error at 0x%X = 0x%X\n\r",mem,mem);

+mem++:

+}

+xil_printf("Done\n\r");

 '''

 - 17. External memory is often useful for programs which are too large to fit within the internal block ram.
-Create a new software project named dhrystone in the system and add the dhrystone code found in ~pc/532/labs/User\Area/lab5.
+Create a new software project named dhrystone in the system and add the dhrystone code found in the zip file for this module.
 The dhrystone program is a large program which can be run off the ZBTs. - 18.
 Double click on the new software project's Compiler Options.
 Change the Program Start Address to 0x80600000.
 Compile the program. - 19.
 Using XMD, download the program to the ZBTs by typing dow dhrystone/executable.elf.
 Then run the program by typing run.
 Dhrystone should send text to the standard output if it is running.